 How to Brush Your Teeth with Soap

-1. Take a bar of (natural and/or organic, no funky ingredients) soap.
+1. Take a bar of (natural and/or organic, no funky ingredients) soap or, better yet, LüSa Organics Tooth Soap.
 I prefer my LuSa soap because I make it, I love it, and it’s our bread and butter but seriously use what you’ve got.
 (That being said, make sure you read the label and if yours tastes horrific please try mine just once before you go back to the paste.)

 2. Wet your toothbrush.

 3. Rub bristles gently across the bar of soap.
 (Don’t take so much that you see little chunks of soap on the bristles.
 That will taste terrible.
 Just a little invisible layer of soapy goodness.)

 4. Brush.
 (This is the critical step, you see.
 Because, well, brushing.)

 5. Marvel at the amazing bubbles frothing out of your mouth like some kind of rabid dog.